< Home

 Conclusions:

-Malignant cells are being transferred to gloves and instruments during oncological surgeries, with the potential to act as vectors for local recurrence.
+Malignant cells adhere to gloves and instruments during oncological surgeries, which can act as vectors for local recurrence.
 Further research into the viability of these cells would be welcomed.

 Back to the top of the page ^